 Digital ad operations is evolving quickly, and it’s not always easy to find time to objectively evaluate past campaigns before the next one begins.
 However, failing to do so can obscure obvious issues in the user experience, compromising a big part of your process.

-When they ignore past mistakes, advertising operations and sales managers make the same errors, over and over again in their digital ad sales workflow Even though timelines are tight, take time to review the user experience after each campaign to ensure future endeavors are as successful as possible.
+When they ignore past mistakes, advertising operations and sales managers make the same errors, over and over again in their digital ad sales workflow Even though timelines are tight, take time to review the user experience after each campaign to ensure future endeavors are optimized to meet the needs of your target customers.

 5. Managing Too Many Ad Tech Systems

-For many in ad operations, the debate rages: is it better to manage different ad exchanges and servers, CRMs and ERPs and third-party software or is best to work out of one system?
-While the answer can vary based on a company’s objectives, too many operations end up working out of different systems unnecessarily.
+For many in ad operations, the debate rages: is it better to manage different ad exchanges and servers, CRMs and ERPs, and third-party software or is it best to work out of one central system?
+While the answer can vary based on a company’s objectives, too many operations end up working out of multiple disconnected systems unnecessarily.

 According to the IAB’s Internet Advertising Revenue Report, the volume of digital data being created on the internet is increasing exponentially.
 Every year the online universe doubles in size with many estimates indicating a 50X growth between 2010 and 2020.

-When employing too many systems that need strategic alignment and coordination, publishers miss out on the opportunity to streamline the process.
+When employing too many systems that all require strategic alignment and coordination, publishers miss out on the opportunity to streamline the process.
 This can, unfortunately, leave sales and billing teams scrambling to connect the dots, creating a needless and potentially costly logistical issue.

 6. Lack of Accountability

 Policy means a lot these days, particularly with the inception of new standards and regulations such as the General Data Protection Regulation (GDPR).
-The ever-increasing need for number and figures to fight back against ad fraud requires publishers to be transparent and accountable in real time, but many fail to do this in fear of wasting resources and potentially losing an edge.
+The ever-increasing need for statistics and data to identify and fight back against ad fraud requires publishers to be transparent and accountable in real-time, but many fail to do this in fear of wasting resources and potentially losing an edge.

 The lack of overall communication within the industry can be a significant detriment, particularly for those who rely on outside sources for support.
 For example, Google’s recent ad server snafu left countless publishers in the dark.
 While understandable, this isn’t an excuse.
 Businesses without their own back-end fixes in place, as well as timely reporting tools, can end up in hot water when these issues arise, resulting in an increased risk of problems as a result of a steep lack of accountability.